The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Estrogen Dominance: Imbalanced Hormones

-Put simply, estrogen dominance is an imbalanced state of hormones.
+Put simply, estrogen dominance is an imbalanced state of hormones where you have more estrogen than you should to be balanced.

 Estrogen dominance isn’t always the same as high estrogen levels.
 That’s really important to know.
 You can have estrogen dominance even if your estrogen levels are normal.

-Even as a post-menopausal woman with low hormone levels, you can still have estrogen dominance.
+Even in perimenopause or post-menopause, when women often have low hormone levels, you can still have estrogen dominance.

 Estrogen dominance has been shown to be linked to: